GrigorescuStefan/Weather-Check/README.md

 - Improving UI & UX [For the future]

-- Statistics based on API data and [TBD]
+- Statistics based on API data[TBD]